ding-f/dotfiles/README.md

 - Ctrl + f = Toggles NERDtree
 - Press t on a file in NERDtree to open in new tab, s for vertical split
 - Press ii quickly to get to normal mode
+- Highighlight lines with shift + v and press gc to toggle it commented
+- Highlight lines and press zf to fold lines, zo to open fold

 ## Full Setup Guide
 Here is all you will need to run after you have installed Arch Linux & log in as your user:

 *Please Note:* This is assuming that your doing this on a fresh install of Arch Linux.
 If you are not please ensure to overwrite all your existing dotfiles with the new ones here.
+Also I install both Discord and Webcord.
+With Discord you can't screen share unless you go the OBS Virtual Camera route.
+With Webcord you can screen share, just it will not detect Virtual Cameras.
+So it's up to you which one you prefer.
+I also change the console font to terminus your eyes can thank me later.

 Please go into your /etc/pacman.conf file and uncomment ParallelDownloads = 5 and add ILoveCandy under it.
 Also make sure you uncomment the multilib repository.
 Keep in mind I am leaving out hardware specific packages.
 So make sure you have already installed your graphics drivers and such.
-I also use networkmanager and assume you will as well.

     sudo pacman -S ydotool wl-clipboard hyprland xdg-desktop-portal-hyprland \
     socat mpv firefox kitty hyprpaper pcmanfm btop vim dunst pavucontrol starship \
     pipewire-pulse pipewire wireplumber obs-studio qt5ct kvantum git waybar lsd \
     cmatrix lolcat yadm polkit-kde-agent gimp blender steam libnotify terminus-font \
-    lm_sensors pacman-contrib grim slurp
+    lm_sensors pacman-contrib grim slurp discord
     echo FONT=ter-u28n >> /etc/vconsole.conf
     git clone https://aur.archlinux.org/nwg-look.git
     cd nwg-look